carpentries/carpentrycon/venue.md

 ##Travelling to UCD - Belfield Campus and within the city**

-Please refer this [UCD communiting guide](https://www.ucd.ie/t4cms/UCD-commuting-guide-2015.pdf) for more information on how to get to UCD.
+Please refer this [UCD commuting guide](https://www.ucd.ie/t4cms/UCD-commuting-guide-2015.pdf) for more information on how to get to UCD.

 ### Travel to and from Dublin